pandelig/personal-website-svelte/src/lib/articles/AwsVpcEc2ELBandASG.md

 Before we begin, ensure you have the following:

-1. **An active AWS Account:** With sufficient permissions to create VPCs, EC2 instances, Security Groups, and (optionally) Load Balancers and Auto Scaling Groups.
+1. An [AWS Account](https://aws.amazon.com/): With sufficient permissions to create VPCs, EC2 instances, Security Groups, and (optionally) Load Balancers and Auto Scaling Groups.
 It is recommended to avoid using the root user and to [use an admin user instead](/blog/getting-started-with-aws-core-concepts-and-iam#create-a-user-and-a-group).
 2. Familiarity with [basic AWS terminology](/blog/getting-started-with-aws-core-concepts-and-iam#optional-abbreviations) is recommended.
 3. Basic understanding of Linux commands, SSH and Flask is also recommended.